CDCgov/Syphilis_Record_Search_and_Review_Algorithm/README.md

 ### Running the Notebook

 Launch Jupyter Notebook in Anaconda or a Python 3 installation of your choice.
-Follow the steps closely as there are some steps required for you to ensure the data meets the correct format.
+Kindly follow the steps written in the Jupyter Notebook closely as there are some steps required to ensure that the data is in the correct format.
 See the notebook for specific details.
+Any initial errors would most likely result due to the formatting requirements.

 ## Related documents